AlexeyPopkov/FindMinimum/README.md

 # FindMinimum
-This repository is for demonstrating problems and bugs of FindMinimum in Wolfram Mathematica
+This repository is for demonstrating problems and bugs of FindMinimum of Wolfram Mathematica